ivarg/goxsd/README.md

 While the correct handling of many, if not most, XSD elements is still not fully implemented, a sufficient amount is handled for being usable in at least my own use cases.

+XSD Namespaces are currently completely ignored, opening for undefined behavior if two namespaces are parsed with conflicting element- or type names.

-Apart from XSD elements and their inter-relations, I would like to add validators at some point, that could check various rules expressed in the XSD, such as restrictions, element attributes, and more.
+At some point, I would also like to add validators, that could check various rules expressed in the XSD, such as restrictions, element attributes, and more.

 ## License